If you attended any of these shows join us on Facebook and tell us your experiences.

 July 23, 1966-(No advertisement but this ad mentions the show).
 Featuring Herman's Hermits, The Animals, Lou Christie,

-Sam The Sham & The Pharohs, Jerry Lee Lewis, Jeanie Seely, Tommy James and The Shondells, and The McCoys.
-It appears
+Sam The Sham & The Pharohs, Jerry Lee Lewis, Jeanie Seely, Tommy James and The Shondells, The Shangri-Las, and The McCoys.

 October 1, 1966-The lineup included The Beach Boys, Peter and Gordon, Lou Christie, The Hollies, Ian Whitcomb, The